revaturelabs/interviewquestions/Java.md

 <blockquote>

 SOLID is a set of principles that helps in writing maintainable and extensible software.
-Following are five principles of SOLID:

-- Single Responsibility Principle (SRP): It states that a class should have only one responsibility.

-- Open/Closed Principle (OCP): It states that a software entities should be open for extension but closed for modification.

-- Liskov Substitution Principle (LSP): It states that objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program.

-- Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.

-- Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules, but both should depend on abstractions.
+The five SOLID principles are Single Responsibility Principle, Open/Closed Principle, Liskov Substitution Principle, Interface Segregation Principle, Dependency Inversion Principle.

 </blockquote>